-In the period up to 30 April 2020, the Group consolidated using the equity method of accounting 35% of the net asset value of DEPA group.
-Following the partial demergers on 30 April 2020 and 29 January 2021, the Group separately consolidates the DEPA Commercial group, DEPA Infrastructure group and DEPA International group, using the equity method of accounting and the carrying value of the investments in the consolidated financial statements reflects HELPE's 35% share of the net asset value of the DEPA Commercial, DEPA Infrastructure and DEPA International groups.
+In the period up to 30 April 2020, the Group consolidated using the equity method of accounting 35% of the net asset value of ex DEPA as it was before the spin offs.
+Following the partial demergers of DEPA Infrastructure and DEPA International Projects on 30 April 2020 and 29 January 2021 respectively, the Group separately consolidates the DEPA Commercial group, DEPA Infrastructure group and DEPA International group, using the equity method of accounting.
+The carrying value of the investments in the consolidated financial statements reflects HELPE's 35% share of the net asset value of the DEPA Commercial, DEPA Infrastructure and DEPA International groups.